Erislandy Lara vs Johan Gonzalez Preview Dec. 6th, 2025

-There’s a good middleweight unification bout on tap this Saturday, December 6th as unbeaten Zhanibek Alimkhanuly of Kazakhstan puts his IBF and WBO Titles on the line against WBA Regular Middleweight Champion Erislandy Lara of Cuba.
-The 12-round battle between the southpaws takes place in San Antonio, Texas and can be seen live on Amazon Prime pay-per-view and PPV.com.
-Alimkhanuly last fought in April when he stopped Anauel Ngamissengue in the fifth round.
+Zhanibek Alimkhanuly of Kazakhstan was supposed to put his IBF and WBO Middleweight Titles on the line against WBA ‘Regular’Champion Erislandy Lara of Cuba this Saturday, December 6th but Alimkhanuly failed a drug test and has been replaced by Johan Gonzalez of Venezuela.
+The 12-round battle takes place in San Antonio, Texas and can be seen live on Amazon Prime pay-per-view and PPV.com.
 Lara’s last outing saw him stop former world champion Danny Garcia after nine rounds.
-Alimkhanuly stopped Vincenzo Gualtieri in the sixth round in October, 2023 to take his IBF Belt after winning the WBO version in 2022 via a unanimous decision over Denzel Bentley.
-Lara captured the vacant WBA Crown in 2021 when he stopped Thomas LaManna in just 80 seconds
+He captured the vacant WBA Crown in 2021 when he stopped Thomas LaManna in just 80 seconds.
+Gonzalez last saw action in March when he beat former world champion Jarrett Hurd via a 10-round split decision.

-Alimkhanuly vs Lara Betting Odds
+Lara vs Gonzalez Betting Odds

 Here are the betting odds from online sportsbook BetOnline.ag (full review here).

-- Erislandy Lara +391
+- Erislandy Lara -500

 My Pick

-The 42-year-old Lara is also a southpaw who now fights out of Houston, Texas.
+The 42-year-old Lara is a southpaw who now fights out of Houston, Texas.
 He climbs into the ring with a mark of 31-3-3 with 19 Ko’s under his belt.
 He’s elusive in the ring with a lot of boxing skills but doesn’t have too much in the way of one-punch power even though 61.3 per cent of his victories have come by stoppage.
 That may be a little hard to digest though since he’s stopped his last four opponents but has gone the distance in four of his last nine outings.
 Lara stands just 5-feet-9-inches tall with a 75-inch wingspan and is also a former IBO and WBA Junior Middleweight champion.

-Therefore he gives up 2.5-inches in height to his opponent but has a 3.5-inch edge in reach.
 He won the IBO Junior Middleweight Belt by beating Delvin Rodriguez via unanimous decision in June, 2015 and captured the interim WBA title in June, 2013 by stopping Alfredo Angulo in the 10th round after being dropped in the fourth and ninth rounds.
 He defended his belts against the likes of Yuri Foreman, Vanes Martirosyan, Delvin Rodriguez, Ishe Smith and Jan Zaveck.

 Meanwhile, Lara’s three defeats have all been controversial and came at the hands of former world champ Jarrett Hurd by split decision in April, 2018, to Paul Williams by majority decision in 2011 and a split decision to Saul ‘Canelo’ Alvarez in 2014.
 He also fought to a nine-round technical decision draw with Vanes Martirosyan in 2012, a 10-round majority draw with Carlos Molina a year earlier and a 12-round draw with Brian Castano in 2019.